dneves/gitlab-integration-plugin/README.md

 Features:
 <ul>
     <li>List projects (by namespaces) and their issues</li>
+    <li>Filter issues by author, assignee or custom text</li>
     <li>Re-open / close issues (right click)</li>
     <li>Edit issues (double click)</li>
 </ul>

 Please, leave a comment or drop me an email with any issues/reports.

-Note: this plugin requires intellij to be started with Java7 due to third party libs.
+<b>Note: this plugin requires intellij to be started with Java7 due to third party libs.</b>

 ## How To